 All areas of the child’s development are interwoven into the activities they encounter.
 Both free play and directed play are important components to our program.
 Whether they are running outdoors, creating a work of art, or quietly listening to a story, they will be learning.

 Once a child reaches the age of 1 year, the child will move to DayStar Childcare.
 It is a Level 4 Paths to Quality, Unlicensed Registered Ministry with the State of Indiana.
 Our toddler program consist of two One’s classes and two Two’s classes.
 The One’s classes incorporate children who are one to 24 months.
 Our Two’s classes incorporate children who are age 24 – 36 months.
 Each of our four classrooms are designed to provide a developmentally appropriate environment for each individual child and the group as a whole.
 This design allows children to safely follow their inquisitiveness.
 Through exploration and teacher involvement, the toddlers and twos will develop self-confidence, and knowledge.

-The schedule for each classroom allows for ample time to play, explore, and learn in indoor and outdoor settings.
+Using Creative Curriculum, the schedule for each classroom allows for ample time to play, explore, and learn in indoor and outdoor settings.
 The indoor setting provides opportunities for art, music, language, science literacy, drama, and sensory experiences.
 The outdoor setting provides opportunities for gross motor development as well as science, and language opportunities.